Skip to content

 void Algorithm(int n) {

-int a = 1; // +0 (trick 1)
+int a = 1; // +0 (Technique 1)

-a = a + n; // +0 (trick 1)
+a = a + n; // +0 (Technique 1)

-// +n (technique 2)
+// +n (Technique 2)

 for (int i = 0; i < 5 * n + 1; i++) {